 They are hardly alone in this, but the pandemic’s thumbprint, sticky with hand sanitizer, is everywhere to be found at Mika.

-Adding an amusing touch of the surreal, meanwhile, is a clear plastic dome about nine feet high that sits in the rear of the gaming area, vented in two places and set with a low table and plush chairs.
+Adding a slightly retro-futurist touch, meanwhile, is a clear plastic dome about nine feet high that sits in the rear of the gaming area, vented in two places and set with a low table and plush chairs.
 Du explained that it would serve as kind of a pandemic era twist on the VIP lounge for those insisting on a slightly more fastidious version of social distancing.

 Then there’s the patio, which they had planned on waiting another year to use.
 But given the limited capacity indoors, it’s being pressed into service immediately; a few barrel tables and low stools are scattered around the gravel expanse, waiting for placement of elbows and butts.
 The opposite wall is an expanse of bare iron corrugate, which Mika hopes will soon be replaced by the mural work of local artists. (“My dream for Mika is as a space for artists.”)
 And it’ll be dog-friendly, the couple assured me as we sat in the sun after the tour, their two small hounds tracing frantic patterns in the dirt.

 “Local,” a concept that, especially in Brooklyn, has never buzzed louder, finds expression in Mika’s bill of fare, which is as modest in size as the surroundings are sprawling.
 The coffee (Superlost) and tea (Tea Pigs) come from the neighborhood (the latter is a British company with a branch here), and the bulk of the wines hail from New York’s buzzy Finger Lakes region – no Bushwick vineyards yet.